 Hazardous substances can be found in cleaning products and garden chemicals, so if you’re supplying any such items to employees, you’ll need to carry out a risk assessment, provide instructions for safe use and protective clothing where required.
 Where contractors are using hazardous substances on your property, you’ll need to obtain a COSHH risk statement from them.

-Reporting of injuries, diseases and dangerous occurrences in blocks of flats
+Reporting of injuries, diseases, and dangerous occurrences in blocks of flats

-Just like any other business, you are required to report work-related accidents, diseases and dangerous occurrences, even where contractors have been used.
+Just like any other business, you are required to report work-related accidents, diseases, and dangerous occurrences, even where contractors have been used.
 Accidents should be reported online via the HSE website: website hse.gov.uk/riddor and contractors informed when applicable.

 Smoking in blocks of flats

 Although you may already prohibit smoking in the common parts of your building, this must now be done so by law.
 You are therefore required to display no-smoking signs that comply with the specific regulations for the location of your block.
 England and Wales have different signage requirements, so you’ll need to ensure that you display the right ones.
-Failure to comply is an offence which can result in a fine of up to £2,500.
+Failure to comply is an offence that can result in a fine of up to £2,500.
 Similarly, if leaseholders are caught smoking in non-smoking areas, they can be fined up to £200.
 Leaseholders are permitted to smoke in their own personal demise; however, you and your employees have a right to refuse to enter their flat in order to protect your health and safety.

 Insuring for health and safety risks in blocks of flats

 It is highly advisable to purchase employer’s liability insurance to protect yourself financially against claims.
 Accidents can occur in your building even with the most meticulous planning and preparation.
-And while this careful approach will likely minimise your chances of being found liable in a court of law, it is still possible and monetary compensation awards can be hefty.
+And while this careful approach will likely minimise your chances of being found liable in a court of law, it is still possible, and monetary compensation awards can be hefty.
 In the same way, you may benefit from purchasing a public liability insurance policy to cover you if a leaseholder or visitor in your building sustains an injury.

 Health and safety should never be ignored, no matter the cost or difficulty in doing so as people’s lives are at stake and the penalties can be severe.
 While we’re currently facing new challenges as a result of Covid-19, it’s critical that freeholders and leaseholders work together to try to protect each other and the wider community from this virus.
-However, it is important to remember that as the person responsible for management, you have a duty to provide a safe living environment for your leaseholders and working environment for employees and contractors.
+However, it is important to remember that as the person responsible for management, you have a duty to provide a safe living environment for your leaseholders and a working environment for employees and contractors.